 - Get involved. - Reach out to parents who are under stress.
 Help a friend, neighbor or relative who may be struggling with their parenting responsibilities. - Develop good communication with the children in your life. - Help yourself.
 Recognize the signs that indicate outside help is needed.
-If you feel overwhelmed, constantly sad, angry and out of control, get some help. - Support local abuse prevention efforts. - Vote. - Lend an encouraging word to a child. - Be a positive role model for your children and for other parents. - Do something today to help a child you may not know. - Volunteer your time for a community agency. - Report suspected abuse to appropriate local authorities. - Advocate for comprehensive services to help families and laws which protect children and promote healthy families. - Speak up for non-violent television programming. - Increase public awareness about the problem of child abuse. - Become a CASA volunteer. - Teach non-violent methods of conflict resolution. - Join the TEAM for West Virginia Children.
+If you feel overwhelmed, constantly sad, angry and out of control, get some help. - Support local abuse prevention efforts. - Vote. - Educate your legislators and policymakers on issues affecting children. - Lend an encouraging word to a child. - Be a positive role model for your children and for other parents. - Do something today to help a child you may not know. - Volunteer your time for a community agency. - Report suspected abuse to appropriate local authorities. - Advocate for comprehensive services to help families and laws which protect children and promote healthy families. - Speak up for non-violent television programming. - Increase public awareness about the problem of child abuse. - Become a CASA volunteer. - Teach non-violent methods of conflict resolution. - Join the TEAM for West Virginia Children.